Beet Greens: Benefits & How To Eat Them

 What are the benefits of Beet Greens?

 Beet greens are best cooked.
-To cook beet greens, add them to a pan with a bit of water and cover them.
+To cook them, add them to a pan with a bit of water and cover them.
 Bring the water to a boil and then simmer until tender (about 10 minutes).
-After, sautéed with olive oil, garlic salt, and pepper.
+Then, sautéed with olive oil, garlic, salt, and pepper.
 You can also use them in soups, stews, casseroles, and stir-fries.
 Beet greens can be eaten raw or cooked.

-The greens are best when fresh and young, so look for them in your grocery store.
-You can also try growing your own if you have access to a garden or community garden plot.
+Greens are best when fresh and young, so look for them in your grocery store.
+If you have access to a garden or community garden plot, you can also try growing your own.

 Always remember to wash your vegetables and fruits with vinegar and water.
-It is also good to remember that, like red beets, the greens will have some natural red coloring.
-So, be careful when chopping or slicing both leaves and stems.
+Greens, like red beets, will have some natural red coloring, so be careful when chopping or slicing both leaves and stems.

 Recipe ideas with Beet Greens and Beets